 FMCSA regulations are supposed to require drug testing following any serious truck accident, but the data tends to indicate that this does not always happen.
 Even if testing will eventually occur, without a strong legal advocate in your corner, the testing may be delayed and valuable evidence could be lost.
 If an impaired truck driver injured you or your family, you need a test done promptly to ensure that you have the proof you need to prove fault and collect the compensation you are owed following a truck crash.

 TRUCK ACCIDENT RESOURCES:

 Contact Houston Truck Accident Lawyer Charles J. Argento

-If you’ve been involved in a drug-related truck accident on Houston roads, contact the Houston truck accident lawyer Charles J. Argento immediately to preserve the evidence and protect your legal rights.
+If you’ve been involved in a drug-related truck accident on Houston roads, contact the Houston truck & car accident lawyer Charles J. Argento immediately at (713) 225-5050 to preserve the evidence and protect your legal rights.
 Your consultation is free, and bilingual staff is available for Spanish-language casework when necessary.

-Charles J. Argento is a skilled negotiator and respected Houston accident lawyer, offering sound legal advice and the aggressive defense of his client’s legal rights in both the Texas State and Federal courts.
+Charles J. Argento & Associates is a skilled negotiator and respected Houston personal injury lawyer, offering sound legal advice and the aggressive defense of his client’s legal rights in both the Texas State and Federal courts.
 We represent clients in Houston as well as the surrounding areas throughout Texas, including the cities of Beaumont, Brownsville, McAllen, Harlingen, the Rio Grande Valley, Orange County, and Brazoria.